phaserjs/editor-starter-template-vite/README.md

-# Phaser Editor Vite Template
+# Phaser Editor Vite TypeScript Template

-This is a Phaser Editor v4 project template that uses Vite for bundling.
+This is a Phaser Editor v4 project template that uses Vite TypeScript for bundling.
 It supports hot-reloading for quick development workflow and includes scripts to generate production-ready builds.

 ### Versions